Spare room ideas: make the most of your space

 Not sure how to successfully utilise your spare room?
 Take a look at some of these stylish design ideas.

 The spare room often turns into a dumping ground for belongings that don’t have a home anywhere else.
 Even if you’ve managed to squeeze in a sofa bed – a cluttered room, even if you don’t use it every day, is far from ideal, so take this opportunity to design your spare bedroom exactly how you want it.

-The room that does everything
+The spare room that does everything

-if you’re in need of a room that satisfies many different functions, then design a room that does everything!
+If you’re in need of a room that satisfies many different functions, then design a room that does everything!
 Avoid the space becoming too cluttered by opting for compact furniture, such as a single bed and slimline desk.
 We love the above guest bedroom design from Cuckooland for its neutral colour palette – if you’re designing a room that needs to be a bedroom, office and walk-in wardrobe, keeping it simple will help avoid it ending up looking too busy.

 A cosy snug

 We love this IKEA set-up as it plays with traditional positioning of furniture.
-Rather than butting your sofa or day bed up to the wall, Ikea have placed it in the middle of this spare bedroom and used the headboard as a divider to separate the seating from a small office space.
+Rather than butting your sofa or day bed up to the wall, Ikea have placed it in the middle of this spare room and used the headboard as a divider to separate the seating from a small office space.
 Multi-functional furniture should be a key element of a spare room if you’re wanting it to fulfill multiple functions.

 A dressing room

 Fed up of squeezing in the bathroom to get ready and finding storage solutions for all of your products?
 Using your spare bedroom as a dressing room could be a simple design solution.
 Start with a spacious dresser, mirror and comfy seating for that perfect boudoir look.

 Untapped laundry space